bitcoinhodler/glacier/docs/_docs/setup/create-boot-usb.md

     ii.
 Press your laptop’s key sequence to bring up the boot device selection menu.
 (Some PCs may offer a boot device selection menu; see below.)
-      1. PC: Varies by manufacturer, but is often F12 or Del .
+      1. PC: Varies by manufacturer, but is often F12 or Del.
 The timing may vary as well; try pressing it when the boot logo appears.
         a.
 On the recommended Dell laptop, press F12.
 You should see
         b.
 The recommended Acer laptop does not have a boot menu.
 See below for instructions.
       2. Mac: When you hear the startup chime, p ress and hold Option (⌥) .